Pablo-Molla-Charlez/SecondaryModel/README.md

 ### Dataset & Return Quality Overview

 **Meta-label dataset size across M1 models and granularities.** Each bar shows the number of labeled samples available to train the M2 classifier for a given (M1, granularity) pair.
-Imbalance across granularities is expected — shorter bars at finer granularities reflect stricter label quality filters.
+Slight imbalance across granularities is expected — shorter bars at finer granularities reflect stricter label quality filters.

 ![Meta-Label Dataset Size](src/Images/Meta_Label_Dataset_Size.png)

-**Return quality boxplot — True Positives vs False Positives, aggregated across M1 models.** Each box pair shows the distribution of trade returns for correctly predicted (TP) and incorrectly predicted (FP) signals.
+**Return quality boxplot — True Positives vs False Positives, aggregated across M1 models.** Each box pair shows the distribution of trade returns for correctly predicted (TP) and incorrectly predicted (FP) signals for the given M1 model across all granularities (1d, 12h, 8h, 6h, 4h, 2h, 1h, 30m).
 A clear positive separation between TP and FP return distributions is the prerequisite for meta-labeling to add value.

 ![Found Models Return Boxplot](src/Images/Found_Models_Return_Boxplot.png)

-**Return distribution histograms per model and direction.** Overlaid kernel density estimates of TP and FP returns for each M1/direction combination.
-The further apart the TP and FP modes, the stronger the discriminative signal the M2 can exploit.
+**Split violin plots of TP vs FP returns per model and direction.** Each model bar shows a single violin split into TP (green, left half) and FP (red, right half), with inner quartile lines marking the 25th/50th/75th percentiles.
+The further apart the TP and FP modes are within a violin, the stronger the discriminative signal the M2 can exploit.

 ![Found Models Return Distribution](src/Images/Found_Models_Return_Dist.png)